singularity-data/risingwave-docs/docs/Getting-Started.md

 Ensure you have Docker intalled on your machine.
 For installation instructions, see [Install Docker](https://docs.docker.com/get-docker/).

-1. Download the docker ccontainer image of latest nightly build of RisingWave.
+1. Download the docker ccontainer image of the latest nightly build of RisingWave.

     ```sh
-    docker run -it ghcr.io/singularity-data/risingwave:latest playground
+    docker pull ghcr.io/singularity-data/risingwave:latest
     ```

-2. Run RisingWave in the single-binary playground mode from the docker image.
+2. Run RisingWave from the docker image.
     ```sh
     docker run -it ghcr.io/singularity-data/risingwave:latest playground
     ```